History and Timeline

 1958 The first formal joint degree programs are offered, including those in law and history and law and geography, cementing the College’s reputation of interdisciplinary teaching and research.

-1961 The College responds to the demand for lawyers to represent American business in foreign dealings with the launch of the International Legal Studies program, a forerunner to the Office of International Programs.
+1961 The College’s global perspective widens as it responds to the demand for lawyers to represent American business in foreign transactions with the launch of the International Legal Studies program, a forerunner to the Office of International Programs.
+A December 1961 Syndicus story recounts student travel to learn about legal systems in The Hague and Nigeria.

 1967 Dean Robert Miller asks Professor Travis H.D.
 Lewin to begin advising the moot court program, advancing the College’s reputation for advocacy training.
 In 2019, the Advocacy Honor Society is named in Lewin’s honor.